How to Get FCL Shipments to Amazon On Time and On Budget

 It is important to follow all of Amazon’s rules and guidelines for how your container should be packed and delivered, otherwise your shipment may be delayed.
 Amazon might reject it altogether if it is not packed and prepared properly, which can soon prove very expensive.

 Amazon’s rules for receiving and processing full container load shipments can be rather confusing if you are just getting started.
-Here at Unicargo, we have been forwarding shipments to Amazon by FCL ever since the Fulfilled by Amazon program began, so we have extensive experience in regards to this method of shipment.
+Here at Unicargo, we have been forwarding shipments to Amazon by FCL ever since the Fulfilled by Amazon program began, so we have extensive experience in regard to this method of shipment.

 In this article, we will share some guidance on how to ship full container loads to Amazon fulfillment centers successfully.